 Coworking spaces in Reykjavik:

-Formerly known as Saigon, Ho Chi Minh City is a colourful combination of commerce and culture that sweeps its visitors full-force with its creative energy.
-From designer shopping centres to ancient temples, inspiration can be found around every corner.
+Formerly known as Saigon, Ho Chi Minh City is a colorful combination of commerce and culture that sweeps its visitors full-force with its creative energy.
+From designer shopping centers to ancient temples, inspiration can be found around every corner.
 Plus, cafes with fast wifi and excellent coffee are now standard, not to mention the increasing number of coworking spaces popping up all over the city.

 When you’re done for the day head on down to the Ben Thanh Market, easily identified by its iconic clock tower.
 Here you can buy anything from clothes to groceries at very reasonable prices, especially if you’re willing to barter a little.
 This unique, local experience is where 70% of the clientele are local Vietnamese families doing their daily shopping.

 If you’re looking to get away from the hustle and bustle of city life and take your laptop to somewhere more remote, the Galapagos Islands, west of continental Ecuador, could be for you.
 Made famous by Darwin’s studies of the natural world during his voyage on the Beagle, the wildlife on the islands is still a huge draw to many visitors of the island, with turtles, iguanas, tortoise and albatrosses still commonly spotted.
 And with a total population of 25,000, this island paradise is is about as remote as it gets.